yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

           pickit_ip≔"169.254.5.180"

-The pickit\_port and pickit\_ip must be set to their correct values to enable communication between the robot and Pick-it.
+The pickit\_port and pickit\_ip must be set to their correct values to enable communication between the robot and Pickit.

 .. code-block:: bash